archatelain/code-for-eco-532/poly.md

 ```
 help data_types
 ```

-Finally, the variable's label is for human comprehension.
+The variable's label is for human comprehension.
 You want variable names to be clear, but rather short, so you can add more information if needed in the variable's label.

 ```